cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -   The main **Network View Window**, which displays the network.
 At the bottom of the network view are a set of network view tools.

--   The **Table Panel** (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of column data.
+-   The **Table Panel** (bottom right panel), which displays columns of associated data for nodes, edges and network-wide, and enables you to modify the values of column data.

 The **Network Panel** and **Table Panel** are dockable tabbed Panels.
 You can undock any of these panels by clicking on the **Float Window** control